margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Is the act loving?
 Then it's morally just.
 Is the act truthful, honest, factual, and just?
 Then it's morally correct.
 Is the act principled, ordered, and balanced?
 Then it's moral.
-The place within where there's moral freedom is where there's a consciousness so filled with love and light, and no room for fear. anger, false judgment, want, or disappointment.
+The place within where there's moral freedom is where there's a consciousness so filled with love and light, and no room for fear, anger, false judgment, want, or disappointment.

 ## "Love Chases the Storms Away"
 Love and life within chases the storms away.